Sweet Red Onion Jam

 - Add in red wine and mix.

 - Reduce near low heat and reduce the mixture until you have the desired consistency.
-This step will take several hours, so remember to mix occasionally.
+This step will take several hours, so remember to stir occasionally.

 - Let cool then place contents in the fridge until ready to serve.